West Riding and Grimsby Railway: New connections

 Several new junctions with other lines were constructed in the nineteenth century.
 The first was a spur from Joan Croft junction on the North Eastern Railway (East Coast Main Line) to Applehurst junction, 11 miles west of Bramwith.
 It was intended to give the NER access to the Frodingham district, and was brought into use in 1877.

-In 1879 when the Swinton and Knottingley Joint Railway was opened, double connections were laid in with the WR&GR.
+In 1879 when the Swinton and Knottingley Joint Railway (S&KJR) was opened, double connections were laid in with the WR&GR.
 These ran from the east side of the S&KJR into South Elmsall station, and from the west side of the S&KJR, at Moorthorpe station, to the south side of the WR&GR at Moorthorpe junction; the latter connection was used by the Sheffield-Leeds service of the MS&LR.

 In October 1880 the converging junction from the Adwick line at Haggs Wood junction was shifted to a new connection at Stainforth station, and Haggs Wood signalbox was abolished.

 Next followed the North and South junctions at Nostell, which were formed by the MS&LR in 1882 when it extended its old Barnsley Coal line through Notton and Ryhill to the WR&GR.

 The Hull, Barnsley and West Riding Junction Railway (later Hull and Barnsley Railway) formed a junction with the WR&GR at Hemsworth on 20 August 1885, making an east-to-north connection.
 Apart from specials, the line was only used by goods traffic.